Star formation history and metallicity in the Galactic inner bulge revealed by the red giant branch bump: Summary

 \section{Summary}

 We present deep, $0.2''$ angular resolution $JHK_s$ photometry of two fields in the inner bulge, of size 7.95$'$ $\times$ 3.43$'$ at vertical separations of only $0.4^{\circ}$ and $0.6^{\circ}$ ($\sim$ 60 and $\sim$ 90 pc) from the Galactic centre.
-Based on data from the GALACTICNUCLEUS survey, we could thus overcome the high extinction and crowding in the inner bulge of the Milky Way and present deep studies of the CMDs and luminosity functions of stars in the innermost bulge, where there exist no comparable data from previous studies.
-We identify the RGBB in the innermost bulge regions of the Milky Way.
-Thanks to its dependence on metallicity and age we are able to constrain the properties of the stellar population using BaSTI isochrones.
-For the two fields studied, we obtain best fits for a single, old ($\sim12.8 \pm 0.6$\,Gyr) stellar population with a metallicity Z = $0.040 \pm 0.003$ dex.
-Given that the age of the stellar population was only measured indirectly in this work, via the fit of model isochrones, there may be a significant bias present.
+Based on data from the GALACTICNUCLEUS survey, we could thus overcome the high extinction and crowding in the inner bulge of the Milky Way and present deep studies of the CMDs and LFs of stars in the innermost bulge, where no comparable data from previous studies exist.
+We identified the RGBB in the innermost bulge regions of the Milky Way.
+Thanks to its dependence on metallicity and age, we were able to constrain the properties of the stellar population using BaSTI isochrones.
+For the two fields, we obtained best fits for a single, old ($\sim12.8 \pm 0.6$\,Gyr) stellar population with a metallicity Z = $0.040 \pm 0.003$ dex.
+Given that the age of the stellar population was only measured indirectly in this work through a fit of model isochrones, there may be a significant bias.
 In particular, it is not easily conceivable how a large stellar population almost as old as the Universe could achieve super-solar metallicities.
-Nevertheless, given the results of our analysis, we believe that we can state conservatively that the population in the inner bulge, close to the nuclear stellar disc, is at least as old as, or older than, the age of the bulge population measured by other authors at larger latitudes \citep[e.g.,][]{Zoccali:2003aa,Clarkson:2008kx,Freeman:2008aa}.
+Nevertheless, given the results of our analysis, we can conservatively state that the population in the inner bulge, close to the nuclear stellar disc, is at least as old as or older than the age of the bulge population measured by other authors at larger latitudes \citep[e.g.,][]{Zoccali:2003aa,Clarkson:2008kx,Freeman:2008aa}.
 In this context, we would like to point out that our findings show that observations of the inner bulge of the Milky Way could be used to test and improve stellar evolutionary models for high metallicities.

-We did not need to assume the contribution of any young stellar population ($\sim$ 5 Gyr) to obtain a satisfactory fit of the data, accordingly with previous studies \citep{Clarkson:2011ys,Renzini:2018aa}.
-On the other hand, comparing the obtained metallicity in the studied fields with previous measurements at $b\approx2^{\circ}$, we obtained that our result favours a low metallicity gradient that is compatible with a flattening of it in the inner regions.
+We did not need to assume the contribution of any young stellar population ($\sim$ 5 Gyr) to obtain a satisfactory fit of the data, as in previous studies \citep{Clarkson:2011ys,Renzini:2018aa}.
+On the other hand, comparing the obtained metallicity in the studied fields with previous measurements at $b\approx2^{\circ}$, we obtained that our result favours a low-metallicity gradient that is compatible with a flattening of it in the inner regions.